The best iPhone for photography: fully tested by our expert team

 Reasons to avoid

-🔎 The iPhone 14 Pro Max looks expensive, has the Dynamic Island, and everything from the screen to the camera, its interface, battery life, and performance all do a great job. ★★★★½
+30-second review: 2022's iPhone 14 Pro Max has the same 48MP main sensor camera as the iPhone 15 Pro Max, yet offers a huge leap from the 12MP sensor in the iPhone 13 series.
+More generally, it looks expensive, has the Dynamic Island, and everything from the screen to the camera, its interface, battery life, and performance all do a great job.

 Design: Given that this is a Pro Max device, you can expect it to fill your hand and be a little difficult to use one-handed.
-On the plus side, you get Apple's incredible build quality and top-tier camera system on the back, which makes it a strong performer when it comes to photography.
+On the plus side, you get Apple's incredible build quality and still-impressive camera system on the back, which makes it a strong performer when it comes to photography.
+The camera modules are very similar between this and the later iPhone 15 Pro Max, though the newer phone benefits from a longer 5x telephoto zoom (compared to 3x on this model).

 Battery: Apple introduced an always-on display with the iPhone 14 Pro Max, and unfortunately that has impacted battery life.
-It doesn't last as long as the iPhone 13 Pro Max and it doesn't charge up as quickly as many rivals either, which is disappointing considering it's a premium iPhone that was once Apple's flagship model.
+It doesn't last as long as the iPhone 13 Pro Max did and it doesn't charge up as quickly as many rivals either, which is disappointing considering it was once Apple's flagship model.

 Read more: iPhone 14 Pro Max review